March Madness FanDuel Promo Code: Bet $5 to Win $200 in Bonus Bets

 What you need to know about the FanDuel March Madness offer

-We recommend familiarizing yourself with these key terms and conditions before you claim your FanDuel bonus:
+Carefully read the following terms before creating a new FanDuel account to qualify for the FanDuel welcome bonus:

-- To get started, click any link on this page to begin the registration.
-You will be asked to download the FanDuel Sportsbook app to claim your bonus and complete the account verification.
+- Click a link on this page to start the registration process.
+When you are asked, go ahead and download the FanDuel Sportsbook app to claim your welcome bonus and verify your new account.

-- Make a deposit of at least $5 and place a bet on any available sports betting market.
-If your bet wins, you’ll.
-Earn $200 in bonus bets.
+- Deposit at least $5 and place a wager on any available betting market.
+You’ll receive $200 in bonus bets from FanDuel if you win.

 - Any unused bonus bets will expire after seven days.